 M.Sc., RSLP, S-LP (C)

-I am a native speaker of English, and speak Brazilian-Portuguese as a second language.
+I’m a native speaker of English and I speak Brazilian-Portuguese as a second language.
+I’m here to help you or your loved one thrive in their communication journey!